Managing requests for special or general leave without pay

-To approve special and general leave requests, managers and supervisors need to gather information about
+To approve special and general leave requests, BC Public Service managers and supervisors need to gather information about:

 - The nature or type of the leave being requested

-- Brief reasons for the leave.
+- The brief reasons for the leave.
 You need enough information to know whether the request is appropriate under the language of the collective agreement

 - For example, for a leave to move one’s residence, is the actual move on a workday?
-If not, and the leave is really to pack things up ahead of the actual move, which is a Saturday (assuming the employee works Monday to Friday), then it is not covered by this leave and the request should not be approved.
+If not, and the leave is really to pack ahead of the actual move, which is a Saturday (assuming the employee works Monday to Friday), then it's not covered by this leave and the request should not be approved.
 Instead, the employee can use their own time (vacation or earned time off) or leave without pay for that day, assuming operational requirements permit

-BCGEU Master Agreement examples are cited here, but these questions can be applied to special leave requests made under other collective agreements that apply to employees in the provincial government.
+BCGEU Main Agreement examples are cited here, but these questions can be applied to special leave requests made under other collective agreements that apply to employees in the provincial government.

 - This leave is always without pay and requested in writing; if approved, the approval is also in writing.
-Remember that LWOPs under Article 20.10 of the BCGEU Master Agreement continue to earn seniority if they are less than 30 calendar days in length
+Remember that LWOPs under Article 20.10 of the BCGEU Main Agreement continue to earn seniority if they're less than 30 calendar days in length

 - Leave approvers have to balance need for the leave with operational requirements